isx434324/kerberosproject/backendLDAP/readme.md

 ## Overview

 In this model, we will perform a Server Kerberos with an LDAP server as backend.
-This means we are going to store the kerberos database principals in a LDAP Server (using a special schema for kerberos principals).
+This means we are going to store the kerberos database in a LDAP Server (using a special schema for kerberos principals).

 ## Instalation